WebAssembly/spec/document/core/exec/instructions.rst

 .. _exec-array.copy:

+$${rule-prose: Step_read/array.copy}

 .. todo:: (3) Introduce if-let instruction instead of "is of the case".
-(5) Use "the expansion of" instead of $expand function application. + Too deeply nested
+(5) Use "the expansion of" instead of $expand function application. + Was too deeply nested
    Below is the actual prose.

 1. Let :math:`F` be the :ref:`current <exec-notation-textual>` :ref:`frame <syntax-frame>`.